jtnystrom/Discount/README.md

 While highly scalable, the pregrouped method may sometimes cause a slowdown overall (by requiring one additional shuffle), so it should not be used for datasets that do not need it.
 See the section on [performance tuning](#performance-tuning-for-large-datasets).

+Additional examples may be found in the [wiki](https://github.com/jtnystrom/Discount/wiki).

 ### K-mer indexes

 Discount can store a multiset of counted k-mers as an index (k-mer database).
 Indexes can be combined by various